duanStar/ElectricPower/README.md

 # Above all are mainly for the env and components here.
 ```

-> Note: The edition of Django is better to use >4.0 because of the admin-sys has some bugs before 4.0
+> Note: The edition of Django is better to use >4.0 because the admin-sys has some bugs before 4.0

 ## Step